xen-project/xen/docs/misc/xen-command-line.markdown

 ### x2apic\_phys
 > `= <boolean>`

-> Default: `true`
+> Default: `true` if **FADT** mandates physical mode, `false` otherwise.

-Use the x2apic physical apic driver.
-The alternative is the x2apic cluster driver.
+In the case that x2apic is in use, this option switches between physical and clustered mode.
+The default, given no hint from the **FADT**, is cluster mode.

 ### xsave
 > `= <boolean>`